 The Standard Allowance entitlement for General Services is not recovered through Rates, therefore transformation, metering and Connection fees will be at Customer cost.

-In addition to the requirements above for 3.2 General Service (<50 kW), the following requirements apply:
+In addition to the requirements above for Section 3.2 General Service (<50 kW), the following requirements apply:

 The Customer shall supply the following to NOTL Hydro well in advance of installation commencement:

-Proposed Service Entrance equipment’s Rated Capacity (Amperes), Voltage rating and metering requirements
+Proposed service entrance equipment rated current capacity (Amperes), voltage rating and metering requirements

-Proposed Total Load Summary in kVA and/or kW (Winter and Summer), including potential future loading.
+Proposed total load summary in kVA and/or kW (Winter and Summer), including potential future loading.

-Details respecting heating equipment, air-conditioners, motor starting current limitation and any appliances which Demand a high consumption of electrical Energy.
+Details with respect to heating equipment, air-conditioners, motor starting current limitation and any appliances which demand a high consumption of electrical Energy.

-Locations of other services, gas, telephone, water and cable TV.
+Locations of other services such as gas, telephone, water and communication infrastructure.

-Survey plan and site plan indicating the proposed location of the service entrance equipment with respect to public rights-of-way and lot lines.
+Survey and site plans indicating the proposed location of the service entrance equipment with respect to public rights-of-way and lot lines.

 Electrical, architectural and/or mechanical drawings as required by NOTL Hydro.

 The Customer shall construct or install all civil infrastructure (including but not limited to poles, U/G conduits, cable pull vaults, Transformer Room/vault/pad) beyond the demarcation point, that is deemed required by NOTL Hydro.
-All civil infrastructures are to be in accordance with NOTL Hydro’s current standards, practices, specifications, these Conditions of Service and the O.E.S.C.
+All civil infrastructures are to be in accordance with NOTL Hydro’s current standards, practices, specifications, these Conditions of Service and the Ontario Electrical Safety Code.
 It is the responsibility of the owner or his/her contractor to obtain clearances from all of the utility companies (including the local Distribution company) before digging.

-Access doors, panels, slabs and vents shall be kept free from obstructing objects.
+Access doors, panels, slabs and vents shall be kept free from obstructions.
 The Customer will provide unimpeded and safe access to NOTL Hydro at all times for the purpose of installing, removing, maintaining, operating or changing transformers and associated equipment.

-The owner may be required to supply and maintain an electrical room of sufficient size to accommodate the service entrance and meter requirements and provide clear working space in accordance with the Ontario Electrical Safety Code.
+The owner may be required to supply and maintain an electrical room of sufficient size to accommodate the service entrance and metering equipment and provide clear working space in accordance with the Ontario Electrical Safety Code.
 The electrical room shall not be used for storage or contain equipment foreign to the electrical installation within the area designated as safe working space.
 All stairways leading to electrical rooms above or below grade shall have a handrail on at least one side as per the Ontario Building Code and shall be located indoors.
-The electrical room shall have a minimum ceiling height of 2.2 m clear, be provided with adequate lighting at the working level, in accordance with Illuminating Engineering Society (I.E.S.) standards, and a 120V convenience outlet.
-The lights and convenience outlet noted above and any required vault circuit shall be supplied from a panel located and clearly identified in the electrical room.
+The electrical room shall have a minimum ceiling height of 2.2 m clear, be provided with adequate illumination at the working level, in accordance with Illuminating Engineering Society (I.E.S.) guidelines, and a 120V convenience receptacle.
+The lights and receptacle noted above and any required vault circuit shall be supplied from a panel located and clearly identified in the electrical room.

 The electrical room, if required, must be located as to provide safe access from the outside.
 When indoor metering has been approved by NOTL Hydro, direct keyed access must be provided so that it is readily accessible to NOTL Hydro’s employees and agents at all hours to permit meter reading and to maintain electric supply.
 The key will be placed in a lock box on the exterior of the Building, to be supplied, installed and maintained by NOTL Hydro.
 Customers with existing indoor meters may be required to provide a key for this purpose.

-Services that exceed 200 kW Demand will require an interval meter, refer to Section 2.3.7.7 – Interval Metering.
+Services that exceed 50 kW Demand will require an Interval Meter, refer to Section 2.3.7.7 – Interval Metering.
 NOTL Hydro reserves the right to impose a primary metering unit (>750V).

 See Appendix 6 Table 3 for a summary of Ownership Demarcation Point, Standard Allowance and Connection Fees for General Services Greater Than 50 kW.